 - Radiometric: store a temperature value for each pixel, essential for inspections.

 Sensor resolution also affects image quality.
-A 640×512 sensor captures much more detail than a 320×256 sensor, helping you spot small cracks, minor hotspots, or distant targets.
+A 640×512 sensor captures far more detail than a 320×256 sensor.
+That extra detail helps you spot small cracks, faint hotspots, or distant targets.
 Higher resolution also reduces pixel stretch and improves accuracy during reporting.

 Now that we’re clear what thermal imaging is, let’s see how it compares to other infrared technologies.